ATNF Pulsar Catalogue v1.58: DocumentationG. Hobbs, R. N. Manchester and L. Toomey

 Background to the original (2005) version of the ATNF Pulsar CatalogueSince publication of the "Catalog of 558 Pulsars" by J.H.
 Taylor, R.N.
 Manchester & A.G.
 Lyne in 1993 (ApJ Suppl.
 Ser., 88, 529-568), the number of known pulsars has increased considerably.
 Although various researchers have maintained updated catalogues since then, in general, these have neither been complete, nor very accessible.
 One of the more complete databases has been maintained principally by ourselves and colleagues at the University of Manchester, Jodrell Bank Observatory.
 This database, based on one originally developed at the University of Massachusetts (Manchester & Taylor 1972, Astrophys.
 Lett., 10, 67-70), is a simple keyword, parameter ascii file containing references to the source of the data.
 We have used this as a basis for the present catalogue.
 With the invaluable help of NASA's Astrophysics Data System, we have done an exhaustive search of the pulsar literature, at least back to 1993 to (hopefully) find all papers announcing the discovery of pulsars or giving improved parameters for them.
 Data from these papers has been entered into the catalogue database.

 The catalogue can be accessed in a number of different ways.
 The simplest is from a web interface ( http://www.atnf.csiro.au/research/pulsar/psrcat ) allowing listing of the most commonly used pulsar parameters, their uncertainties and reference information.
 Several options for tabular output format are provided.
-Currently, a total of 67 predefined parameters are available: see the parameter list in Appendix A of this help file.
+Currently, a total of 69 predefined parameters are available, with a further 105 in "Expert" mode: see the parameter list in Appendix A of this help file.
 A facility is provided for plotting of parameter distributions as two-dimensional plots.
 Zoom facilities and interactive identication of plotted points are provided.
 Custom parameters can be defined by combining parameters in expressions using mathematical operators and functions and these can be either listed or plotted.
 Finally, the sample of pulsars listed or plotted can be limited by logical conditions on parameters, pulsar name (including wild-card names) or distance from a nominated position.
 These facilities are described in more detail below and links are provided within the web interface to relevant documentation.

 After creating a table or plot, accessing the help pages or reference list, use your browser Back funtion to return to the main catalogue page.